Riker Danzig Statement on Diversity and Inclusion

 Minority Student Program: The Minority Student Program (MSP) is a nationally-acclaimed and highly successful post-admissions program that serves students of any race or ethnicity who are members of groups that are underrepresented in the legal profession, and who have faced discrimination or overcome social and economic hardships.
 The program takes a proactive approach to help students to succeed in law school by offering legal skills development, academic support, alumni mentoring and networking, internships and other opportunities.

 Riker Danzig has supported MSP for decades by providing a paid summer internship for a student.
 The student takes part in all of the activities and programs offered to our other summer associates.
 Thus, the MSP student experiences the same work, social functions and educational programs as our other summer associates, and is fully integrated into our summer associate program, which is our main recruiting tool.
 The Firm also supports the MSP annual fundraiser, the Minority Student Program Banquet.
-A current Riker Danzig counsel who participated in the MSP Program is Jorge Sanchez.
+A current Riker Danzig partner who participated in the MSP Program is Jorge Sanchez.

 Since its establishment in 1968, MSP has supported almost 3,000 students in their pursuit of a career in the law in New Jersey and nationwide.
 For more information, please go to https://law.rutgers.edu/minority-student-program.